Skip Nav Destination

 Published: 28 June 2018

-... glucose transport renal physiology Type 2 diabetes mellitus (T2DM) is a major public health concern [ 1 ].
-The main feature of T2DM is chronic or periodic hyperglycemia which in turn can lead to progression of the underlying metabolic disease and impair organ functions including cardiovascular...
+... enhances the incidence or severity of acute kidney injury (AKI). diabetic nephropathy glucose transport renal physiology Type 2 diabetes mellitus (T2DM) is a major public health concern [ 1 ].
+The main feature of T2DM is chronic or periodic hyperglycemia which in turn can lead to progression...

 Colin G. PERRY, Tim PALMER, Steven J. CLELAND, Ian J. MORTON, Ian P. SALT, John R. PETRIE, Gwyn W. GOULD, John M. C. CONNELL